/images/resources/tutorials/authentication/migrating-to-passwordless.png

 The OpenID Connect Metadata URL is at: https://4099-2-26-218-80.eu.ngrok.io/oauth/v2/oauth-anonymous/.well-known/openid-configuration

-In OAuth Tools, create a new environment and paste this URL into the Metadata URL field:
+In OAuth Tools, create a new workspace and paste this URL into the Metadata URL field:

 OAuth Tools Environment

-You will then need to run a code flow in OAuth Tools with the following settings.
-User accounts are cleared on every deployment, so that you can test onboarding and subsequent logins, for both password and WebAuthn flows:
+You will then need to run a code flow in OAuth Tools with the following settings:

 text